Hemifacial Microsomia (HFM) in Children

 training to diagnose and treat conditions passed down in families (genetic condition).

-Your child’s healthcare provider will look at his or her health history.
-Your child
+Your child’s provider will look at their health history.
+Your child will also have

 These tests may include: